Hammarberg/c2/README.md

 `c2 --create-project c64vice myawesomeproject`

+Optionally you can create the destination path with c2 directly.

+`c2 --create-project c64vice myawesomeproject sources/hack`

 When executing c2 without arguments in a project folder, it will build/assemble automatically.
 # Syntax
 ## Comments
 Only C/C++ style comments are supported.
+This might hurt for some people used to `;` as
 ## Numbers
 Decimal: `0, 1337`

-Binary: `0b10101010` or `%10100111001`

-Hexadecimal: `0xfffd` or `$0x1B46B1`

-Octal: `020, 02471`

-Note that octal has a zero prefix.
+Binary, prefixed with `0b` or `%` as in `0b10101010` or `%10100111001`.

+Hexadecimal, prefixed with `0x` or `$` as in `0xfffd` or `$0x1B46B1`.

+Octal numbers looks a lot like decimal number but are prefixed with a `0` as in `020, 02471`.
+Beware of this, if you have a habit of prefixing decimal numbers with `0`.
 ## ORG pointer
+Note, many classical assembler uses `*` for ORG but not c2.
+Instead the at (`@`) sign is used.

 Syntax: `@ = <label/address>`

-Example: `@ = $1000`
+Example: `@ = 0xa00000` or `@ = base + $fe00`

 ORG can be read as a variable,

 Example:
 ```
+        move.w @ + offset, d0
         bra @   //Loop forever
 ```
-Note that ORG is evaluated at the beginning of the line before any opcode is counted.
-This can differ from some older assemblers where ORG was evaluated after the intial opcode,
+ORG is evaluated at the beginning of the line before any opcode is counted, just like a modern programming language.
+This can differ from some older assemblers where ORG was evaluated at its ordinal position, after any initial opcodes.
 ### Relocation with ORG pointer
 The ORG pointer contains two internal pointers.
 One is the write pointer and the other is the address pointer.
 Normally these are set to one and the same address.
-It's possible to assemble code with absolute adressing another location to the current writing pointer.
+It's possible to assemble code with absolute addressing of another location to the current writing pointer.

 Syntax: `@ = <write address> [,addressing address]`

 Example: `@ = @, $0200`

 This would keep writing to the current ORG but change addressing as it would be located at $0200.
-To reset the addressing cursor, just assign ORG to itself with one argument like: `@ = @`
+The code would obviously have to be relocated to `$0200` before being executed.
+To reset the addressing pointer, just assign ORG to itself with one argument like: `@ = @`
 ## Labels
-Labels repressent an address.
+Labels represents an address.
 Labels are global in the assembly namespace, must to be unique and declared first on a line.

 Syntax: `<name>:`